 A license is a legal document that regulates what others are allowed to do with a copyright-protected work – the licenses we discuss do not limit the author or copyright holder in their rights.
 And while you could write your own, there are already many pre-formulated licenses available to choose from and to apply to your work.1

-When you have your article published under an open access license, some publishers still demand an exclusive publishing and distribution license that goes further than the open access license available to readers of the journal (Rumsey and Labastida 2022).
-However, technically this is not required for publishers to provide their services (Suber 2022) and authors should oppose this practice.
+When you have your article published under an open access license, some publishers still demand an exclusive publishing and distribution license or a copyright assignment.
+This would give them more rights than the readers of the article have through the chosen open access license (Rumsey and Labastida 2022) and exceeds exceeds by far what is necessary to make publication possible (Suber 2022).
+Consequently, authors should oppose this practice and grant publishers the same rights that every other reader of the article has.
 If your chosen publisher insists on an exclusive license, you may at least retain the copyright for your figures – follow the guide “Retaining copyright for figures in academic publications to allow easy citation and reuse” by Elson (2016) to learn how to do that.

 If you have published a closed-access paper before, you can consult ShareYourPaper and Dissemin for legal options to still make it available free of charge to readers.